Pastry Cream

 An Italian Favorite

-One of my favorite things, I confess, about Italy has always been the croissant-shaped brioche, filled with crema pasticcera, for breakfast.
+One of my favorite things, I confess, about Italy has always been the croissant-shaped brioche filled with crema pasticcera for breakfast.
 I’m not sure why they never became commonplace in America.
-Today, even in Italy, it’s getting harder and harder to find quality breakfast pastries.
-Nowadays, an alarming number of cafés (bars) in Italy have picked up the habit of serving industrial frozen pastries instead of making their own (bar-pasticcerias), or supporting local pastry makers, as they used to not too long ago.
-Interestingly, some fashion companies in Italy have bought some of the iconic bar-pasticceria institutions, like Cova in via Montenapoleone (Louis Vuitton) or Marchesi in via S. Maria alla Porta (Prada) in Milan.
+Today, even in Italy, it’s getting harder to find quality breakfast pastries with real pastry cream.
+Nowadays, an alarming number of cafés (bars, bar-pasticcerias) in Italy have switched to serving industrial frozen pastries instead of making their own or supporting local pastry makers as they used to do not too long ago.
+Interestingly, some luxury fashion companies in Italy have bought some of the iconic bar-pasticceria institutions, like Milan’s Cova in via Montenapoleone (Louis Vuitton) or Marchesi in via S. Maria alla Porta (Prada).

 Recipe